RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * green = the number of optimal results
 * light green = the number of results more than twice the size of the optimal antiderivative
 * yellow = the number of results unnecessarily involving higher level functions or complex numbers
-* orange = the number of integrable problems that could not be integrated
+* orange = the number of integrable problems that were not integrated
 * red = the number of problems that timed out after 120 seconds

-<a href="testResults/Mathematica11.3TestResults/0 Independent test suites.pdf">Mathematica results</a> &emsp; <a href="testResults/Maple2018.2TestResults/0 Independent test suites.pdf">Maple results</a> &emsp; on independent integration problems<br>
+<a href="testResults/Mathematica11.3TestResults/0 Independent test suites.pdf">Mathematica results</a> &emsp; <a href="testResults/Maple2018.2TestResults/0 Independent test suites.pdf">Maple results</a> &emsp; on independent test-suites<br>
 <br>
 <a href="testResults/Mathematica11.3TestResults/1 Algebraic functions/1.1 Binomial products/1.1.1 Linear.pdf">Mathematica results</a> &emsp; <a>Maple results</a> &emsp; on linear binomial products integration problems<br>
 <a href="testResults/Mathematica11.3TestResults/1 Algebraic functions/1.1 Binomial products/1.1.2 Quadratic.pdf">Mathematica results</a> &emsp; <a href="testResults/Maple2018.2TestResults/1 Algebraic functions/1.1 Binomial products/1.1.2 Quadratic.pdf">Maple results</a> &emsp; on quadratic binomial products integration problems<br>